Reading For Health

 Reading is proven to benefit mental health.

-A study conducted by Mindlab International at the University of Sussex showed that after only six minutes of reading a book, participants' stress levels were reduced by 60%.
-This was compared to taking part in other activities such as listening to music or going for a walk.
-It showed that reading helped to reduce heart rate, ease muscle tension and alter people's state of mind.
+A study at the University of Sussex showed that, after only six minutes of reading a book, participants' stress levels were reduced by 60%.
+Reading helped to reduce heart rate, ease muscle tension, and alter people's state of mind - much more so than other activities like listening to music or going for a walk.

 Reading can help us escape from the real world, exploring other cultures, places and characters.
-Reading heightens our levels of empathy and improves our understanding of others.
+It heightens empathy and improves our understanding of others.

 We believe that it is okay not to be okay.
 We believe that books have a profound impact on how we see the world.